 BS 7028 - eye protection for industrial and other uses

 Exposure to loud, repetitive noise caused by machines and tools is common in the trade industry.
 As many tradespeople know, this can lead to lifelong issues such as tinnitus, but can be easily avoided with suitable gear.
 As per PPE regulations, any ear protectors must be compatible with other PPE equipment such as eye goggles and hardhats without compromising their protective abilities.

 BS EN 352 Part 1 - standard for ear protectors

 Respirators and dust masks

 Another common cause of serious illness on project sites is inhaling hazardous materials over a number of years which can cause long-term internal damage.
 Common airborne hazards in construction include large amounts of dust, gas and vapours.
 There are a number of different mask and respirator options to suit different environments and hazards, browse our range here.

-Hats and helmets
+Hard hats and protective helmets

 A head injury on site can be completely life-altering, but due to the nature of job sites, they’re all too common.
 Whether the risk is walking into and hitting your head on a fixed object, falling and hitting your head, being hit by a falling object, getting caught on a machine, or the risk of exposure to the cold weather - head protection is vital.

 The dangers of failing to wear hi-vis clothing when needed should be pretty obvious - you could get hit by a vehicle or other objects being thrown by coworkers.
 Hi-vis clothing makes sure you stand out on busy construction sites and in areas of low lighting.